-In the aftermath of the break-up of Yugoslavia Russia had thrown its backing behind Serbia and secured the position of its President, Slobodan Milosevic.
-In doing so it was able to project the image that it was, at least, still the great protector of the smaller Slavic state.
+In the aftermath of the break-up of Yugoslavia Russia, had thrown its backing behind Serbia and secured the position of its president, Slobodan Milosevic.
+In doing so it was able to project the image that it was still the great protector of the smaller Slavic state.

 That image was swiftly shattered when NATO intervened in Kosovo’s war of liberation against Serbia.
 When the air campaign began, Russia rattled its sabre and stood by its ally.
 The Russian government threatened to withdraw from nuclear reduction talks and veto all UN Security Council Resolutions.